SEC505: Securing Windows with the Critical Security Controls

 Updating Vulnerable Software

-|SEC505.3: Windows PKI, BitLocker, and Secure Boot|
+|SEC505.3: Windows PKI, BitLocker and Secure Boot|

 Public Key Infrastructure (PKI) is not an optional security service anymore.
 Windows Server includes a complete built-in PKI for managing certificates and making their use transparent to users.
 You can be your own private Certification Authority (CA) and generate as many certificates as you want at no extra charge.
-It's all centrally managed through Group Policy.
+It is all centrally managed through Group Policy.

-Digital certificates play an essential role in Windows security: IPSec, BitLocker, S/MIME, SSL/TLS, smart cards, script signing, etc. They all use digital certificates.
+Digital certificates play an essential role in Windows security: IPSec, BitLocker, S/MIME, SSL/TLS, smart cards, script signing, etc. all use digital certificates.
 Everything needed to roll out a smart card solution, for example, is included with Windows except for the cards and readers themselves, and generic cards are available in bulk for cheap.
 You might already have a smart card built into your motherboard as a TPM chip.

 We also have to encrypt our laptops and portable drives to stay in compliance, but why spend a fortune on third-party products when BitLocker is built into Windows already?
 BitLocker is manageable through Group Policy and from the command line.
 BitLocker has automatic encryption key archival features for recovery, requires little or no user training, and can be used to encrypt portable USB drives.

-If you have a TPM chip in your motherboard, it can help BitLocker to detect rootkits, but a TPM is not required for BitLocker.
+If you have a TPM chip in your motherboard, it can help BitLocker detect rootkits, but a TPM is not required for BitLocker.
 Even better, with UEFI firmware you could also use UEFI Secure Boot to help detect bootkits and other malware too.